 A letter (max.
-2 pages), including the title of the presentation/research project, a statement about how conference attendance/research activity will benefit the applicant in their program/research, a breakdown of the costs and how this grant will assist with conference/research-related costs
+2 pages) that includes the title of the presentation/course; a statement about how conference/course participation will benefit your education/research/career; a statement about how conference/course participation is relevant to your education/research/career; and a breakdown of the costs and how this grant will assist with conference/research/course-related costs.

-A letter of support from a sponsoring iSchool Faculty member (can be a sessional instructor affiliated with the iSchool).
-The letter may wish to address aspects such as: the student’s character/skills/abilities, the quality of the student’s paper, the significance or importance of attendance at the conference, any accomplishments the student has had in the class/under the Faculty member’s supervision, and any other information to assist the Grants & Awards Committee to make its grant decisions.
+Optional: A letter of support from a sponsoring iSchool Faculty member (can be a sessional instructor affiliated with the iSchool) or a former or current colleague, supervisor, or non-iSchool professor.
+The letter may wish to address aspects such as: the student’s character/skills/abilities, the quality of the student’s paper/research/work, the significance or importance of attendance at the conference/course or their research, any accomplishments the student has had in the class/under the sponsor’s supervision, and any other information to assist the Grants & Awards Committee to make its grant decisions.

 2. Submit the complete application package via email to: